 Capital projects are subject to risks, including delays and cost overruns, which could have an adverse impact on our financial condition and results of operations.

-We have capital expansion plans for our facilities.
-Expansion projects may be subject to delays or cost overruns, including delays or cost overruns resulting from any one or more of the following: - unexpectedly long delivery times for, or shortages of, key equipment, parts or materials;- shortages of skilled labor and other personnel necessary to perform the work;- delays and performance issues;- failures or delays of third-party equipment vendors or service providers;- unforeseen increases in the cost of equipment, labor and raw materials;- work stoppages and other labor disputes;- unanticipated actual or purported change orders;- disputes with contractors and suppliers;- design and engineering problems;- latent damages or deterioration to equipment and machinery in excess of engineering estimates and assumptions;- financial or other difficulties of our contractors and suppliers;- sabotage;- terrorist attacks;- interference from adverse weather conditions; and - difficulties in obtaining necessary permits or in meeting permit conditions.
-Significant cost overruns or delays could materially affect our financial condition and results of operations.
-Additionally, actual capital expenditures could materially exceed our planned capital expenditures.
+From time to time we undertake capital expansion projects at certain of our facilities.
+Expansion projects may be subject to delays or cost overruns, including delays or cost overruns resulting from shortages of or delays in receiving key equipment, parts or materials; shortages of skilled labor and other personnel necessary to perform the work; delays and performance issues; failures or delays of third-party vendors or service providers; increases in the cost of equipment, labor and raw materials; work stoppages and other labor disputes; unanticipated actual or purported change orders; disputes with contractors and suppliers; design and engineering problems; latent damages or deterioration to equipment and machinery in excess of engineering estimates and assumptions; financial or other difficulties of our contractors and suppliers; sabotage; adverse weather conditions; and difficulties in obtaining necessary permits or in meeting permit conditions.
+Significant cost overruns or delays could cause actual capital expenditures to materially exceed our planned capital expenditures and materially affect our financial condition and results of operations.

 Our property insurance has only partial coverage for acts of terrorism and, in the event of terrorist attack, we could lose net sales and our facilities.

-Our insurance carriers maintain certain exclusions for losses from terrorism from our property insurance policies.
+Our insurance carriers generally maintain policy exclusions for losses from terrorism from our property insurance policies.
 While separate terrorism insurance coverage is available, premiums for full coverage are very expensive, especially for chemical facilities, and the policies are subject to high deductibles.
-Available terrorism coverage typically excludes coverage for losses from acts of war and from acts of foreign governments as well as nuclear, biological and chemical attacks.
-We have determined that it is not economically prudent to obtain full terrorism insurance, especially given the significant risks that are not covered by such insurance.
-Where feasible we have secured some limited terrorism insurance coverage on our property where insurers have included it in their overall programs.
+Accordingly, we have determined that it is not economically prudent to obtain full terrorism insurance.
 In the event of a terrorist attack impacting one or more of our facilities, we could lose the net sales from the facilities and the facilities themselves, and could become liable for any contamination or for personal or property damage due to exposure to hazardous materials caused by any catastrophic release that may result from a terrorist attack.

 We are subject to operational and financial risks and liabilities associated with the implementation of and efforts to achieve our carbon emission reduction goals.

-We have publicly announced a GHG emissions reduction target for 2030.
+In November 2024, we announced that we successfully met our publicly disclosed target to reduce our Scope 1 and Scope 2 CO2 equivalent emissions intensity per ton of production by 20% from a 2016 baseline.
+Having reached our initial 2030 emissions target, we announced a new target to further reduce our Scope 1 and Scope 2 CO2 equivalent emissions intensity per ton of production by an additional 5% by 2030, using a 2024 baseline.
+Our ability to achieve this target depends on many factors, many of which are beyond our control.
+Our selection of methodology and disclosure frameworks that seek to align with various reporting standards may change from time to time and may result in a lack of comparative data from period to period.
+In addition, our processes, controls and calculation methodology may not always align with evolving standards for identifying, measuring and reporting GHG emissions, which could result in significant revisions to our goals or reported progress in achieving such goals.
 We believe that our expected allocation of growth capital into lower-carbon projects is consistent with such targets; however, our analysis and plan for execution requires us to make a number of assumptions.
-These goals and underlying assumptions involve risks and uncertainties and are not guarantees.
 Should one or more of our underlying assumptions prove incorrect, our actual results and ability to achieve our GHG emissions reduction goal could differ materially from our expectations.
-For example, certain lower-carbon projects that we plan to make investments in are currently at various stages of progress, evaluation or approval.
 Developing and implementing plans for compliance with voluntary climate commitments can lead to additional capital, personnel, operations and maintenance expenditures and could significantly affect the economic position of existing facilities and proposed projects.
 Our failure or perceived failure to pursue or fulfill our sustainability-focused goals, targets and objectives within the timelines we announce, or at all, could adversely affect our business or reputation, as well as expose us to potential government enforcement actions and private litigation.
-We cannot predict the ultimate impact of achieving our emissions reduction goal, or the various implementation aspects, on our financial condition and results of operations.
+We cannot predict the ultimate impact that our emissions reduction goal, or the various implementation aspects, will have on our financial condition and results of operations.

 Finance & Corporate